CAVaccineInventory/vaccine-feed-ingest/README.md

 ### Runner

-There are 3 stages of work to writing a scraper, and you can do as many of the stages as you want.
-Even just writing the fetch stage done is a big help.
+There are 3 stages to writing a scraper, and you can write as many of the stages as you want.
+Even just writing the first stage is a big help.

 Each scraper is stored in [vaccine_feed_ingest/runners/ ](https://github.com/CAVaccineInventory/vaccine-feed-ingest/tree/main/vaccine_feed_ingest/runners).
-They are grouped by region and names was the website with `_` replacing `.` e.g. `vaccine_feed_ingest/runners/ca/sf_gov`.
+Runners are grouped by state, and named the same as the website with `_` replacing `.` e.g. `vaccine_feed_ingest/runners/ca/sf_gov`.

+#### Stages

 1. **Fetch**: Retrieve the raw data from external source and store it unchanged
 2. **Parse**: Convert the raw data into json records and store it as ndjson
 3. **Normalize**: Transform the parsed json records into VaccinateCA schema

-Each stage writted as a executeable script (with a `+x` bit) named after the stage e.g. `fetch.sh` or `fetch.py`.
-The script is passed an output directory as the first argument, and an input directory as a second argument.
+Each stage is an executeable script (with a `+x` bit) named after the stage e.g. `fetch.sh` or `fetch.py`.
+The script is passed an output directory as the first argument, and an input directory as the second argument.

 Every file written to the output directory that doesn't start with `.` or `_` is stored and passed along to the next stage.